As Canada tries to reduce its dependence on the US, its leader will visit China to rebuild ties

 More recently, Canada followed the U.S. in imposing a 100% tariff on electric vehicles and a 25% tariff on steel and aluminum from China.

-China, which is Canada's second-largest trading partner after the U.S., has hit back with tariffs on Canadian exports including canola, seafood and pork.
+China, which is Canada's No. 2 trading partner after the U.S., has hit back with tariffs on Canadian exports including canola, seafood and pork.
 It has indicated it would remove some of the tariffs if Canada were to drop the 100% charge on EVs.

 An editorial in China's state-run Global Times newspaper welcomed Carney's visit as a new starting point and called on Canada to lift “unreasonable tariff restrictions” and advance more pragmatic cooperation.